Wildfire-prone California to consider new rules for property insurance pricing

 “California’s 35-year-old regulatory system is outdated, cumbersome and fails to reflect the increasing catastrophic losses consumers and businesses are facing from inflation, climate change, extreme weather and more residents living in wildfire prone areas,” Denni Ritter, vice president for state government relations, said in a statement.

-‘I think something had to give," said Amy Bach, executive director of United Policyholders, a national insurance consumer organization.
-“We’ll have to see what happens to rates.”

-Other states already let insurers do this, most notably Florida, although that state does have restrictions on how much they can do it.
-States with less regulated insurance markets have insurers who build current and future events into their models.
+Jeremy Porter, a co-author of the First Street Foundation report on climate risk, said allowing insurers to consider climate change in their pricing might lead to more competition in the state's insurance market.

+“If this is implemented correctly, this would definitely allow insurers to come back into the market in California,” he said.

-Some consumer groups, including the nonprofit Consumer Watchdog in California, say they are not opposed to insurance companies using a model to look to the future to set their rates.
+Some consumer groups, including Consumer Watchdog, say they are not opposed to insurance companies using a model to look to the future to set their rates.
 But they want to see what is in that model.
 It's not clear if California's new rules will allow that.
 State regulators will spend much of the next year deciding what the rule will be.

 Associated Press writer Ken Sweet contributed from New York.

-Note: This story has been corrected to fix the second reference to the foundation to say First Street, not Front Street.